-How metrics can make or break your IT operations strategy
+How metrics can make or break IT operations strategy

-For something like the resolution rate, though, it’s obviously going to be impacted by how many difficult tickets you’re resolving versus how many easy ones are coming through.
+The resolution rate will obviously be affected by the number of difficult tickets you’re resolving versus the number of easy ones coming through.
 Cole said that’s why it’s important to base the resolution rate on the urgency and difficulty of the tickets.

 He shared the example of an organization where most tickets fall into the category of “normal.”
 In that situation, the metric might be that all normal tickets must be resolved within 24 hours.
 If you wanted to improve tracking, you could assume that 80% of tickets would fall into the normal category.